MIDLAND VETERANS TRACK & FIELD LEAGUE

 Guests MUST belong to UKA Registered Athletic club and MUST present their UKA Registration No.

-These special circumstances exist in our North Division [Women’s events].
+These special circumstances may exist in our Divisions from time to time; e.g. North Division.
+[Women’s events].

-If you want to compete in one of our North Division fixtures please contact the divisional secretary one week in advance of that fixture.
+If you want to compete in one of our Divisions fixtures please contact the appropriate divisional secretary two weeks in advance of that fixture; to check if there is room in your preferred event.

-Guests from league clubs proposing to compete should also notify David Drew in advance.
+Guests from league clubs proposing to compete should also notify the Division secretary in advance.

 If they apply in time they will get preference.

-In all field events only one competitor per team will be allowed.
+In all field events only one scoring competitor per team will be allowed.

 Three attempts only will be allowed in the throws and horizontal jumps.